Waffen-SS: Italy

-The Leibstandarte was thereafter sent to Italy to help stabilise the situation there following the deposal of Benito Mussolini by the Badoglio government and the Allied invasion of Sicily, which marked the beginning of the Italian campaign.
+The Leibstandarte was thereafter sent to Italy to help stabilise the situation there following the disposal of Benito Mussolini by the Badoglio government and the Allied invasion of Sicily, which marked the beginning of the Italian campaign.
 The division left behind its armour and equipment, which was given to the Das Reich and Totenkopf Divisions.
 After the Italian surrender and collapse of 8 September 1943, the Leibstandarte was ordered to begin disarming nearby Italian units.
 It also had the task of guarding vital road and rail junctions in the north of Italy and was involved in several skirmishes with partisans.
 This went smoothly, with the exception of a brief skirmish with Italian troops stationed in Parma on 9 September.
-By 19 September, all Italian forces in the Po River plain had been disarmed, but the OKW received reports that elements of the Italian Fourth Army were regrouping in Piedmont, near the French border.
+By 19 September, all Italian forces in the Po River plain had been disarmed, but the OKW received reports that elements of the Italian 4th Army were regrouping in Piedmont, near the French border.
 Joachim Peiper's mechanised 3rd Battalion, 2nd SS Panzergrenadier Regiment, was sent to disarm these units.
 On arriving in the province of Cuneo, Peiper was met by an Italian officer who warned that his forces would attack unless Peiper's unit vacated the province immediately.
 After Peiper refused, the Italians attacked.
 Peiper's battalion defeated the Italians, and subsequently shelled and burnt down the village of Boves, killing at least 34 civilians.
 Peiper's battalion then disarmed the remaining Italian forces in the area.

 While the Leibstandarte was operating in the north, the 16th SS Reichsführer-SS Division sent a small battlegroup to contain the Anzio landings in January 1944.
 In March, the bulk of the 1st Italienische Freiwilligen Sturmbrigade (or Brigata d'Assalto, Volontari in Italian) was sent to the Anzio beachhead, where they fought alongside their German allies, receiving favourable reports and taking heavy losses.
 In recognition of their performance, Himmler declared the unit to be fully integrated into the Waffen-SS.